AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

     <img src="../images/graphLargest.png" width="70%">
   </div>

   * The user can zoom into the graph by clicking and dragging the mouse along the area of interest.
-For zooming out, the user must double-click on the graph.
+For zooming out, the user can double-click on the graph.

   <div align="center">